KirikoroStudios/kirikorostudios.github.io/_posts/2016-05-24-scope-your-game.markdown

 Here are some example of two recently popular games:

 Clustertruck:

-Mechanical needs = Low
+ * Mechanical needs = Low
-Story needs = Low
+ * Story needs = Low
-Aesthetics = Low
+ * Aesthetics = Low
-Technology = Medium
+ * Technology = Medium

 DOOM:

-Mechanical needs = High
+ * Mechanical needs = High
-Story needs = High
+ * Story needs = High
-Aesthetics = High
+ * Aesthetics = High
-Technology = High
+ * Technology = High

-Now, both games are made by very competent gamedevelopment companies, they just vary in size and resources, and so does their games.
+Now, both games are made by very competent game development studios, they just vary in size and resources, and so does their games.
 You really need to think about the scope of your project before you prototype it and before you commit to anything.

 # For more content like this you can follow this dev blog in these ways